 Most people cannot tolerate their usual alcohol intake when also taking Ultram.

 Because alcohol changes the pharmacokinetics of Ultram, and subsequently increases the bioavailability and activity of the drug, users face higher risks of more serious symptoms—particularly seizures.
 If you are worried about your use of one or both of these substances, there is help available.

 Treatment for concurrent Ultram and alcohol abuse will need to address not only the detoxification of the body, but also the underlying causes of the abuse.
 If the patient suffers from a pain disorder (necessitating the Ultram prescription in the first place), alternative methods of pain management will need to be considered.

 Typically, when you seek treatment for substance abuse, you will have an initial assessment by an addiction treatment professional and, afterwards, will enter a period of supervised detoxification.

-It is vital that an individual seeking help with concurrent Ultram and alcohol abuse receive professional assistance and supervision, as detox from alcohol can have severe symptoms that can sometimes be life-threatening.
+It is vital that an individual seeking help with concurrent Ultram and alcohol abuse receives professional assistance and supervision, as detox from alcohol can have severe symptoms that can sometimes be life-threatening.

 Many inpatient treatment centers offer monitored detox as part of treatment.

-Multiple treatment options are available to address the root of the addiction and find effective ways to cope with the stress of recovery:
+Multiple treatment options are available to address the roots of addiction and find effective ways to cope with the stress of recovery: